Chicken Fried Ribs with Whiskey Glaze are insanely delicious! Deep fried ribs coated with my famous whiskey glaze make an over the top rib recipe!

 - Once the oil comes to temperature, start frying about 4-5 ribs at at time for 5 minutes until the breading is slightly browned and crispy.

-- Repeat until all the ribs are fried.
+- Repeat until all the ribs are fried and place on a paper towel lined plate to drain.

 - At this point (if you’re not ready to eat) you could place the ribs in a 250º oven and keep them warm until your ready to serve.